-[00:09:13] Scott Nelson: I don't think you have to make a very great leap from that notion, to the notion that there are certain natural rights that are self-evident that belong to us all the right to life, liberty and the pursuit of happiness for life, life, liberty and property.
-I think that another major issue of importance Cicero in his republica, for example is the notion of balance?
-So the mixed regime idea.
-I mean one of the great issues for the ancient philosophers is, well what exactly is the best regime?
-Is it the monarchy and aristocracy, or a democracy?
-And Cicero says, "Well actually, we want to have a blend of all these things.
-A blend not just because they can all check each other and balance each other out, but also because every single one of these regimes has certain virtues and we want to try to harness the virtues of each of them and combine them together."
-So a democracy's virtue is that it preserves the liberty of the people and we want to create a free state.
-The virtue of a monarchy is that in times of crisis, well, when you need a decision to be made, an action to be taken, then it's much easier for a single individual to take that responsibility and do it than to have everybody, you know, talking with, with different ideas.
+[00:08:40] Scott Nelson: I think that once you've established that point, it elides rather easily into the Natural Rights Doctrine of the founding fathers, so I don't think you have to make a very great leap from that notion to the notion that there are certain natural rights that are self-evidence that belong to us all, the right to life, liberty, and the pursuit of happiness, or life, liberty and property.

+[00:09:04] Scott Nelson: I think that another major issue of importance for Cicero in his De Re Publica, for example, is the notion of balance so that was the mixed regime idea.
+I mean, one of the great issues for the ancient philosophers is, "Well, what exactly is the best regime?
+Is it a monarchy, an aristocracy, or a democracy?"
+And, Cicero says, "Well, actually, we want to have a blend of all these things.
+A blend not just because they can all check each other and balance each other out, but also because every single one of these regimes has certain virtues, and we want to try to harness the virtues of each of them and- and combine them together.
+So, a democracy's virtue is that it preserves the liberty of the people, and we want to create a free state."

+[00:09:50] Scott Nelson: The virtue of a monarchy is that in times of crisis, well, when you need decisions to be made and actions to be taken, then it's much easier for a single individual to take that responsibility and do it than than to have everybody talking with different ideas.

-[00:10:30] Scott Nelson: And then finally, the aristocracy is supposed to provide a moderating kind of influence between the two.
-And in order for it to do that, I mean, to moderate against the tyranny of one on the one hand, but also the tyranny of the, the majority on the other hand.
-And I think for Cicero it's important that those people be the best citizens that they be good citizens, virtuous citizens, because if they're not, then the regime will become corrupt and then they'll set a bad example for everyone else.
-I think that those are, in a nutshell, some of Cicero's ideas.
+[00:10:07] Scott Nelson: Finally the aristocracy is supposed to provide a moderating kind of influence between the two, and in order for it to do that, I mean, to moderate against the tyranny of one, on the one hand, but also the tyranny of the majority on the other hand, and I think for Cicero, it's important that those people be the best citizens, that they be good citizens, virtuous citizens, because if they're not, then the regime will become corrupt, and then they'll set a bad example for everyone else.

+[00:10:36] Scott Nelson: I think that those are, in a nutshell, some of Cicero's ideas.

-[00:11:04] Jeffrey Rosen: That was just a wonderful, this summary of Cicero's ideas.
-And you so helpfully help us understand the connection between his ideas of natural law derived from divine reason or nature, and the need for balance among the various orders of government, and also within the soul itself, that kind of harmony and balance that we find that leads to private and public happiness, and the duties that that creates for citizens to perfect themselves so they can achieve that balance in themselves and in a polity.
-Caroline, so helpful to think about Cicero's thought as an integrated whole, both as moral and as political thought, why don't you introduce us to some of the major elements of it, the connections between them?
-And I'll just introduce this central distinction that comes up again and again in Cicero, between reason and passion.
-And in
+[00:10:40] Jeffrey Rosen: That was just a wonderful summary of Cicero's ideas, and you so helpfully help us understand the connection between his ideas of natural law derived from divine reason or nature and the need for balance among the various orders of government and also within the soul itself, that kind of harmony and balance that we find that leads to private and public happiness and the duties that that creates for citizens to perfect themselves so they can achieve that balance in themselves and in the polity.

-On Duties, he says, "We must keep ourselves free from every disturbing emotion or passion.
-Not only from desire and fear, but also from excessive pain and pleasure."
-To what degree does that duty to moderate our passions in light of reason suffuse his moral and political thought.
+[00:11:12] Jeffrey Rosen: Caroline, so helpful to think about Cicero's thought as an integrated whole, both his moral and his political thought.
+Why don't you introduce us to some of the major elements of it, the connections between them, and I'll just introduce this central distinction that comes up again and again in Cicero between reason and passion.
+And, in On Duties, he says, "We must keep ourselves free from every disturbing emotion or passion, not only from desire and fear, but also from excessive pain and pleasure."
+To what degree does that duty to moderate our passions in light of reason suffuse his moral and political thought?